 FontForge on Mac OS X

-FontForge is a UNIX application, so it doesn’t behave 100% like a normal Mac Application and it needs XQuartz to run.
+FontForge is a UNIX application, so it doesn’t behave 100% like a normal Mac Application.
+OS X 10.15 or later is required.

 1. Install XQuartz